kareemassad/sudoku-solver-py/README.md

    1) If valid, recursivly attempt to fill the board.
    2) If invalid, reset the entry just filled and try again.
 4) Once the board is full, the puzzle is solved.

+## Moving Forward

+I will be transitioning this project to a Selenium project that will automatically take a puzzle from Sudoku.com and input the result immediately.